 A lifetime ago (okay just 5 years ago) I closed my handmade bridal jewelry business to focus on a new journey…being a mama to twin girls.
 I still have lots of supplies left over from my business.
-During that time, I also donated necklaces, earrings and bracelets to The Princess Project, an organization here in the San Francisco Bay Area that gives free prom dresses and accessories to high school girls who cannot afford to buy their own.
+One of my most popular items was a necklace that used a ribbon instead of a clasp.
+Pulled tight around the wrist, it can also be worn as a bracelet.
+Here’s how you can make an Interchangeable Ribbon Necklace and Bracelet!

 - Beads and Ribbon: I used an assortment of faux pearls and crystals, plus I made a rosette from Jennifer @ Always in Wonder’s tutorial on how to make a rosette necklace that she guest posted here (so you’ll also need a 1-inch wide strip of fabric, hot glue gun and a piece of felt).
 The ribbon is silk satin, 3/16” wide.

 - Nylon beading wire: I used Beadalon 19-strand.
 Plus you need jewelry wire cutters.

 - Crimp beads, crimp pliers and jump rings.
 Also shown are crimp bead covers which are optional (I ended up not using them), and a “bead stopper” which is also optional (you can just tape your wire to your tabletop).

 Directions: The rosette is optional but if you’re going to make one, there’s something I did slightly different than Jennifer’s tutorial: I made the rosette, then cut out a round piece of felt to put on the back.
 But, I only put two lines of hot glue (as shown below) so the middle of the felt circle isn’t sticky…this is where the wire will thread through.

 Cut a piece of beading wire by measuring your wrist (if you’re making it for yourself) and adding about 3 inches.